REAL ID vs Passport in 2025: Important Differences Explained

 The main difference between a REAL ID and a passport is that a REAL ID is any form of identification that meets the criteria of the REAL ID Act, while a passport is specifically a federal ID for traveling internationally.
 REAL IDs are most commonly driver’s licenses or state IDs, but a U.S. passport can be used in every situation in which a REAL ID is required.

-Starting May 7, 2025, the REAL ID Act will take effect and a compliant ID will be necessary at any federal location, such as TSA checkpoints.
-This means that a non-REAL ID driver’s license will no longer be accepted for any domestic flights in the U.S. and travelers will need a passport or other form of REAL ID.
-In this guide we will break down the differences between general REAL IDs and passports so you can be ready for the enforcement deadline next year.
+Since May 7, 2025, the REAL ID Act enforcement began, and a compliant ID is now needed at any federal location, such as TSA checkpoints.
+This means that a non-REAL ID driver’s license is no longer accepted for any domestic flights in the U.S., and travelers will need a passport or other form of REAL ID.

 What Is a REAL ID?

 A REAL ID is a state-issued driver’s license or identification card that meets federal security standards established by the REAL ID Act.
-Beginning May 7, 2025, every air traveler aged 18 years or older will need a REAL ID-compliant license or another acceptable form of identification to fly within the United States.
+Since May 7, 2025, every air traveler aged 18 years or older needs a REAL ID-compliant license or another acceptable form of identification to fly within the United States.

 Purpose and Use Cases

-- Minors Exemption: REAL ID is only needed for travelers 18 years and older; minors are exempt when traveling with an adult.
+• Minors Exemption: REAL IDs are only needed for travelers 18 years and older; minors are exempt when traveling with an adult.

 How to Apply for a REAL ID

-- Visit Your State DMV: REAL IDs are issued by state DMV offices.
+• Visit Your State DMV: REAL IDs are issued by state DMV offices (Use this tool to find your nearest DMV office).

 The standard documents required to apply include: